9cc-cxy/swe-interview-test/README.md

 **Note:**
 - Make sure the backend is running before starting the frontend.
-- If you change the backend port, update the frontend `.env` or API URLs accordingly.
+- If you change the backend port, update the frontend `.env` accordingly.